Antiepileptic Drugs

 | Zonisamide | Mixed (Na, T-Ca, CA) | Focal, GTC | Kidney stones, oligohidrosis (children), weight loss, metabolic acidosis | Bicarbonate, renal function | Teratogenic in animals; limited human data |

-| Vigabatrin | Irreversible GABA-T inhibitor | Infantile spasms (especially TSC), focal | Irreversible bilateral concentric visual field constriction (up to 30–40%); requires visual field monitoring | Visual field testing every 3 months (ERG in children) | Limited data; used when benefit outweighs risk |
+| Vigabatrin | Irreversible GABA-T inhibitor | Infantile spasms (especially TSC), focal | Irreversible bilateral concentric visual field constriction (up to 30–40%); requires counseling + periodic ophthalmologic monitoring | Visual field testing (perimetry) when feasible; ERG ± OCT when perimetry is unreliable (infants, developmentally limited) — OCT is NOT a universal REMS test for all patients | Limited data; used when benefit outweighs risk |

-| Perampanel | AMPA antagonist | Focal, GTC | Dizziness, aggression, somnolence; boxed warning for psychiatric effects | Behavior monitoring | Limited data |
+| Perampanel | AMPA antagonist | Focal, GTC | Dizziness, somnolence; boxed warning: serious or life-threatening psychiatric & behavioral reactions (aggression, hostility, irritability, anger, homicidal ideation/threats) | Behavior monitoring | Limited data |

-| Clobazam | GABAA (1,5-benzodiazepine) | LGS, Dravet (adjunctive) | Sedation, drooling; less sedating than other benzodiazepines | CYP2C19 poor metabolizers (higher levels) | Risk of neonatal withdrawal |
+| Clobazam | GABAA (1,5-benzodiazepine) | LGS, Dravet (adjunctive) | Sedation, drooling; less sedating than other benzodiazepines | CYP2C19 poor metabolizers may develop higher N-desmethylclobazam (active metabolite) levels and excessive sedation; routine CYP2C19 genotyping is not standard but worth considering in unexplained sedation/ataxia | Risk of neonatal withdrawal |

 | Phenobarbital | GABAA (duration) | Focal, GTC, neonatal seizures | Sedation, cognitive impairment, hyperactivity (children), Dupuytren contracture, osteoporosis | Drug levels, CBC, LFTs, vitamin D | Teratogenic (cardiac defects); enzyme inducer |